Many salespeople approach negotiations as battles to be won rather than challenges to be solved.

 How this position can be resolved often comes down to the attitude and mindset of the two parties.
 Here are some examples of how these problem-solving discussions can bear fruitful results.

-The Mindset to improving negotiation skills
+The Mindset to improve negotiation skills

 - Separate the person from the problem

-- Decide there are many solutions available
+- Decide whether there are many solutions available

 - Have a constructive approach, determining the direction the discussions will progress to